When the Angels Swing: Background

 In June 2002, No Angels released their second album, Now...
 Us!, which featured writing credits by all band members and received critical acclaim from many critics who had thought that the band would not last past their first album Elle'ments (2001).
 The album debuted at number one on the German Albums Chart and was eventually certified both platinum and double gold by the International Federation of the Phonographic Industry (IFPI).
 Its leading single "Something About Us", a musical response to what the band felt was intense and sometimes unfair and inaccurate media criticism at the time—predominantly resulting from their casting band image—became the group's third non-consecutive number-one hit in Austria and Germany.
 Still during the recording of Now...
 Us! in spring 2002, the girls thought about taking another musical direction and how their songs would sound with a different musical approach.
 Inspired by Robbie Williams's cover album Swing When You're Winning (2002), in September 2002, the group took a few weeks off to prepare for a special swing concert at the Berlin Tränenpalast.

+Critical reception

+Kronen Zeitung found that When the Angels Swing offered "little innovation, but great entertainment value."
+The newspaper's editorial praised the band for their decision to re-record own songs instead of adapting "old Sinatra classics," and concluded: "This album is certainly indispensable for fans and certainly worth a listen or two for anyone who hasn't heard anything about the No Angels so far."
+Dorothee von Peterffy from laut.de rated the album two out of five stars.
+She felt that the songs were too modern to fit swing style arrangements and thus, When the Angels Swing was not keeping up with other swing album releases such as Williams' Swing When You're Winning (2001).

+Chart performance

+Released on 29 November 2002, When the Angels Swing debuted at number 89 on the German Albums Chart in the week of 9 December 2002.
+The following week, it jumped to – and peaked at – number nine on the chart, becoming the band's third consecutive top ten album.
+The album would spend 14 weeks on the German Albums Chart.
+In Austria, When the Angels Swing debuted and peaked at number 22 on the Austrian Albums Chart in the week of 15 December 2002.
+It remained ten weeks inside the top 75.